Hbraganza/Raspberry-PI-Server-and-NAS/README.md

 ## Equipment List
 - Raspberry Pi 5 (8GB) - Acting as the Home server and NAS (plans to host touchscreen with dashboard and photo display)
 - Raspberry Pi 1 - Acting as the Pi-hole (plans to make it host a domain and VPN for security)
-- Raspberry Pi 2 - (plans to be the onsite backup)
+- Raspberry Pi 4 1GB x2 - (plans to be the onsite and offsite backup)
 - My Personal computer - (Plans to remote in for gaming, virtualisation and developer work)
-- Zimablade - (plans to be the offsite backup)
 - 4TB NAS HDD - For the Server
 - 6TB HDD - (plans for offsite and local Backup)